 Guests will report feedback via the guest form, and your members will report on the advanced member form.

-If you wish to collect feedback from people that have not been invited to your Marker.io account (Public Reporters), you can go to the button settings, make it visible to everyone, and the public feedback will come through the guest form.
+If you wish to collect feedback from people not invited to your Marker.io account (Public Reporters), you can go to the button settings, make it visible to everyone, and the public feedback will come through the guest form.

 The Feedback Page

-When a user submits feedback on your website, a comprehensive Feedback Page is generated.
+A comprehensive Feedback Page is generated when a user submits feedback on your website.
 This page features a sharp screenshot that accurately identifies the specific area related to the feedback.
 A Session Replay video offers a deep, contextual understanding of the reporter's experience on your website leading up to their feedback submission.
 Informative technical data such as the reporter's device type, browser information, and screen size are automatically captured to help your team replicate issues.